SAG Awards® will be Simulcast on TNT and TBS on Saturday, Jan. 23, 2010

 Outstanding Performance by a Female Actor in a Comedy Series

 Outstanding Performance by an Ensemble in a Drama Series

 Outstanding Performance by an Ensemble in a Comedy Series

-Stunt Ensemble Honors (recipients to be announced at the SAG Awards™ on Jan.
-27 prior to the telecast)
+Stunt Ensemble Honors (recipients to be announced from the SAG Awards® red carpet on Saturday, Jan.
+23)

 Outstanding Performance by a Stunt Ensemble in a Motion Picture